 Whether you’re going across smooth tarmac or hilly terrain, the BMW X7 offers a reliably comfortable ride.

 The 40i engine generates 340bhp and revs like it’s going out of fashion, achieving 0-62mph in just 5.4 seconds, while the smoothness of the eight-speed automatic gearbox is unmatched.
-If it’s fuel economy you’re after, however, the xdrive30d engine is a good choice, achieving 33.6 mpg.
+If it’s fuel economy you’re after, however, the xdrive30d engine is a better choice, achieving 33.6 mpg.